Glimpses into who am I ?

 Where did you come from?

 Twenty years across delivery, operations, and consulting — in financial services, insurance, and HR, working with some of the world's largest organisations.
 The distinction I'd make is that I wasn't just advising: I ran global teams, owned P&L, and was responsible for things actually working.
 What I was really doing underneath all of it was trying to understand why some organisations function and others don't — why the same strategy lands differently in different places, why some structures enable people and others quietly exhaust them.
 That's the pattern recognition the shikumi work draws on.
-I also did postgraduate work at IIM Ahmedabad and Stanford — and I make things: I paint, write poetry, host philosophy salons, and once edited a book.
+I also did get to complete MDP at IIM Ahmedabad and got selected to complete the well known Stanford Ignite Program— and I make things: I paint, write poetry, host philosophy salons, and once edited a book.
 I used to think of these as separate.
 I don't anymore.

 Why the Japanese word?